jakebailey/talk-ts-congress-2023/slides.md

 ##

-All of this output is theoretically global, but we can cheat the system.
+All of this output is declared global, but we can cheat.

-In some random file, declare this:
+In some random file included in `tsconfig.json`, declare this:

 ```ts
 namespace ts {